hmstoken/HMS-WhitePaper/README.md

 * Renewal of the Service
 For those who have already joined the community, their deposit would be gradually deducted as the system issues payouts.
 Users will lose the coverage when their balances are lower than the minimum requirement for a single payout.
 To keep the membership, users should recharge HMC to their accounts.
 The HMC recharged would be locked by the system.
 Users are able to recharge for others.

-* Risk Reserve Fund
-Users who join the community or receive the payout will be asked to deposit a certain amount of token into the Risk Reserve Fund.
-The token will be locked in the pool and used to hedge the systematic risk of HMS.

 Token Mechanism

 HMC will be created on Ethereum following ERC20 standard which is the most widely-used standard to create smart contracts and digital assets.
 As a ‘Turing-complete' programming language, Ethereum will ensure the system is autonomous and decentralized.